Lakes Region Conservation Corps Site Descriptions

 AmeriCorps members help serve MWOBS’ mission by developing and offering educational programs for K-12 students and adult learners both in and out of the traditional classroom.
 Members gain valuable experience learning how to engage youth in locally-relevant STEM education through school-day, after-school and field trip programs while connecting with visitors to the region interested in learning about the unique, extreme conditions experienced on Mount Washington.
 MWOBS seeks two AmeriCorps members to serve as educators based out of the Observatory’s North Conway Village administrative office, with travel and occasional overnight stays at the Mount Washington summit weather station.

-The Nature Conservancy: 2025 Full-Term positions open (2 positions)
+The Nature Conservancy: 2025 Full-Term positions filled

 The mission of The Nature Conservancy is to conserve the lands and water on which all life depends.
 Since 1961, we’ve been working in New Hampshire to do just that.
 Together with partners, local landowners and members, we have helped to protect nearly 300,000 acres and 680 miles of rivers and streams in the Granite State.